dvklopfenstein/pmidcite/README.md

 ### 3. NCBI E-Utils API key
-If you want to download PubMed abstracts and PubMed search results using NCBI's E-Utils, get an NCBI API key by following instructions here:
+If you want to download PubMed abstracts and PubMed search results using NCBI's E-Utils, get an NCBI API key using these instructions:
 https://ncbiinsights.ncbi.nlm.nih.gov/2017/11/02/new-api-keys-for-the-e-utilities

 Set the `apikey` value in the config file: `~/.pmidciterc`